 An FHA 203(k) loan can be used to fund a variety of home projects, including, but not limited to:

 - Improving a home’s curb appeal

 - Making a home more energy-efficient

-- Fixing any health or safety hazards
+- Fixing health or safety hazards

 - Enhancing a home’s accessibility or functionality

-- Overhauling plumbing and waste systems
+- Overhauling plumbing and septic systems

 - Redoing landscaping and groundwork